bugltd/ComfyLab-Pack/wiki/examples/XY Plot/LoRA testing/Epochs vs Seeds/README.md

 - [Epochs vs Fixed seeds](#epochs-vs-fixed-seeds)
 - [Epochs vs Fixed seeds (with Output Config)](#epochs-vs-fixed-seeds-with-output-config)

+> [!TIP]
-> Note: Here we do not customize the grid look, but it can easily be done by plugging the `OutputConfig: Grid` node to `XY Plot: Render`.
+> Here we do not customize the grid look, but it can easily be done by plugging the `OutputConfig: Grid` node to `XY Plot: Render`.

 ## Overview